Ameobea/homepage/src/blog/buliding-a-wavetable-synthesizer-with-rust-wasm-and-webaudio.md

 }
 ```

-Square waves are at -1 for half of a period and then at 1 for half of a period:
+Square waves are at -1 for half of a period and then at 1 for the other half:

 ```ts
 // square wave; half a period -1, half a period 1